canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 1) To help inform a future GC policy that encompasses the use of open source tools.
 2) Determine a governance process for ensuring the effective and sustainable implemetnation of open source tools across the GC.

-### Contributing

-As mentioned above, this whitepaper is being co-developed by members of Canada's open source community in an effort to get the fullest picture of existing and future uses of open within the GC.
-While we have made a first attempt at gathering research, including best practices and jurisdictional case studies, there is always room to help improve.
-Please share your thoughts, case studies, questions, and concerns.

-Contributions can be made through a pull request or by creating an issue.

-We want to learn from Canadians, our partners, academics and technical experts to help us incorporate an open lens as we update GC policies, governance, funding and processes.

 ### GC Digital Principles (DRAFT)

 While the GC has been using open source tools for quite some time within different pockets of the organization, this whitepaper will help identify existing efforts and be more intentional in how they are governed.
 This is an important component of the GC's effort to create a more digital government.
 Inspired by the United Kingdom Government, the Government of Ontario and other jurisdictions, the GC has recently published [Draft Digital Principles](http://open.canada.ca/en/blog/digital-principles) to guide digital development in the Government of Canada.
 These will shape how we approach managing our information, technology, and provision of services.